ericm/stonks/README.md

 - HomeBrew: `brew install ericm/stonks/stonks`

+### Binaries

+Binaries are now available for Windows, MacOSX and Linux under each [release](https://github.com/ericm/stonks/releases)

 ## Usage

 It uses Yahoo Finance as a backend so use the ticker format as seen on their website.